Rams901/ball-sorter/README.md

 Using Stable Baseline 3, the approach involved several algorithms used such as PPO, A2C, TRPO.
 <img width="893" alt="Screenshot 2024-01-11 at 10 50 32 AM" src="https://github.com/Rams901/ball-sorter/assets/47258547/76bb6491-6505-4648-b652-9ae0537f1202">
 Tensorboard Tracking Models Training in Real Time.
 TRPO was the best model to reach rewarding results in shorter steps.

+As of now, The agent solves any number n of buckets.
+It's solving the 10 ball environment in 81 moves.
+The optimal number of moves in the 10 ball environment is 27.
+That's 3 times slower.
+Some approaches that can help in reaching the optimal number of moves faster is to adjust the rewards, adjust the hyper parameters of the sb3 model; giving a better explanation to the agent that the goal is find the optimal number of moves.
+It requires various experiments, some adjustments may mislead the agent and it won't be able to even solve the problem.

 @misc{stable-baselines,
   author = {Hill, Ashley and Raffin, Antonin and Ernestus, Maximilian and Gleave, Adam and Kanervisto, Anssi and Traore, Rene and Dhariwal, Prafulla and Hesse, Christopher and Klimov, Oleg and Nichol, Alex and Plappert, Matthias and Radford, Alec and Schulman, John and Sidor, Szymon and Wu, Yuhuai},